RafaPear/RafaPear/README.md

 I am a Computer Science and Engineering student based in Lisbon, currently studying at ISEL.
 I am mainly interested in understanding how software works from the ground up, especially low-level systems, compilers, and rendering pipelines.

-My current goal is straightforward: learn more, improve my technical skills, and finish the degree properly.
+My current goal is to: learn more, improve my technical skills, and finish the degree properly.

 ## Background